 After killing her father, she still had not had enough to satisfy her anger.
 So, she visited her callous husband next, only to find him surrounded by women.
 In a furious rage, she launched herself at him and drew every breath and every ounce of blood from his body.

-After all of this, she realised that she had developed a hunger for blood that could not be sated.
+After all this, she realised she had a hunger for blood that could not be sated.
 She used her ethereal beauty to seduce and prey on young men, luring them to their deaths by sinking her teeth into their necks and drinking their blood to quench her thirst and desire.
 But it was never enough.

 Since she wakes up to fulfil her lustful desires on the anniversary of the day she died, locals gather every year on the eve of her anniversary and position rocks upon her grave so that she will not rise and take the blood of the innocent.